 One might be curious at the startling differences in imagery.
 The differences themselves would not be so striking if not for the fact that the general thrust of the passages are similar.
 Both describe the relationship of a spiritual lost individual in need of repentance to have a relationship with God.
 One uses the imagery of a spider or loathsome insect abhorred by God, while the other a lost sheep… valued and even loved by God.

 Since humans are humans are humans… the diametrically different images of humans imply very different images of God— or more correctly, very different perceptions of God by the two preachers.

-Jonathan Edward’s God was a God of anger and judgment.
+Jonathan Edward’s God, within the context of this specific sermon at least, was a God of anger and judgment.
 Jesus’ God was a God of love and mercy.
 Which one is accurate?
 Well, Jesus has to be seen as authoritative.
 But it is also true that there are passages of Scripture that emphasize God’s wrath and judgment.
+Some feel that God as portrayed in the Old Testament can be accurately seen this way.
 That being said, the judgment of Jonah, appears to summarize the weight of the evidence.

 “I knew that you are a gracious and compassionate God, slow to anger and abounding in love, a God who relents from sending calamity.”
 Jonah 4:2b

 Now, it is true that Jonathan Edwards was a hugely successful evangelist in the early 1700s.
 It is also certainly true that this one sermon did not give a full picture of Edward’s understanding of the nature of God (students of his teachings and impact can speak better on this).
 It could even be true that the imagery was more for cultural impact than for theological instruction.
 Edwards was known for his vivid imagery in sermons.